teuk/mediabot_v3/docs/adr/0001-plugin-platform-evolution.md

 posture for `#test` across restart, while `quiet_magic` stays disabled and all existing package entries remain unchanged.
 Source stays default-off and no production policy is created.

+MB781 continues that tranche with `short-content-v3`.
+The development `#test` policy names one trusted HTTPS JSON endpoint while the core retains DNS, transport, cache, size, timeout and repository authority.
+Observe remains silent and write-free; on emits one bounded value and commits one revision.
+The persistent posture survives restart, source stays default-off and production remains unchanged.